aau-claaudia/strato_connection_helper/README.md

 # Easyconnect for Strato

+EasyConnect solves two problems:

+1:
-Strato instances are often launched for short lived purposes.
-That's good.
+ * Strato instances are often launched for short lived purposes.
 The command for connecting to them is usually ~98 % the same (only the last two bits in the IP change).
 Typing that takes a long time.
-That's bad.

-Easyconnect only asks you for the two last bits.
-That's a ~98 % improvement.
+EasyConnect only asks you for the two last bits.

-Easyconnect also reuses your previous connection, allowing faster login over the SSH-Gateway (if you are not already connected to the AAU network).
-That's in the ballpark of a 100 % improvement.
+2:
+ * Strato instances are most often launched on the "Campus Networks", and are thus only reachable if you are on AAU network.
+If you are not already on AAU network, Easyconnect will find your instance through the SSH-Gateway.
+EasyConnect can also reuse your previous connections, reducing the need for authentication and allowing for faster logins.

 ### Install